Valby: Future development

+Sports

+Boldklubben Frem (also known as Frem, BK Frem or BK Frem Copenhagen) is a popular football club based in Valby-Sydhavnen.
+Frem plays its home games at Valby Idrætspark.
+Since its foundation in 1886, Frem has won the Danish Championships six times and the Danish Cup twice.
+Frem fans are especially known for unconditional love and support.

 Transport

-S-trains
+Rail transport

 Valby is well served by S-trains.
 Valby station is centrally located next to Toftegårds Plads.
 It is located where the Tåstrup and Frederikssund radials diverge, and is served by trains on either radial.
 Some regional and intercity trains also stop at Valby, mainly to provide transfers to the Frederikssund S-trains.
 Langgade station near Valby's eastern border with Kongens Enghave is also located on the Frederikssund line.

-Ny Ellebjerg station is becoming a major hub which serves as an interchange station between the Køge radial and the ring line which connects the station to Hellerup station north of Copenhagen through the suburbs.
+Copenhagen South railway station is becoming a major hub which serves as an interchange station between the Køge radial, the ring line which connects the station to Hellerup station north of Copenhagen through the suburbs, and the M4 metro line.

 Danshøj station serves mainly as an interchange station between B trains (on the Tåstrup radial) and F trains on the ring line.
 Other stations in Valby serving the ring line are Ålholm station and Vigerslev Allé station.

 Cultural references

 The 1989 Swedish-Danish drama film The Miracle in Valby takes place in Valby.
 Also, in the Olsen-banden films, the eponymous gang lives in Valby.